 - Override default working day hours.

-- If Required – Take an exception for individual team member, to change default hours from 8 Hours to something else, especially
+- If Required – Take an exception for an individual team members, to change default hours from 8 Hours to something else, especially

 - If someone has a plan half-day or the plan hours have other than the default 8 Hours (100% Allocation)